Skip to main content

 Morpho risks

-Morpho Vaults are built on Morpho (formerly known as Morpho Blue).
+Morpho Vaults are built on Morpho.
 Therefore, using Morpho Vaults comes with the risks associated with using Morpho.
 Find more info on them in the dedicated section.

 Smart Contracts risks